-The following table sets forth certain information as of June 30, 2023, for each portfolio company in which the CLO Vehicle had an investment.
-On July 1, 2023, we completed the Seed Transaction.
-The financial data set forth in the following table is derived from the CLO Vehicle's financial statements for the period from June 8, 2023 (commencement of operations) to June 30, 2023.
+The following table sets forth certain information as of September 30, 2023, for each portfolio company in which the Fund had an investment.
 Other than our equity investments, our only formal relationships with our portfolio companies are the managerial assistance that we may provide upon request and the board observer or participation rights we may receive in connection with our investment.
 In general, under the 1940 Act, we would "control" a portfolio company if we owned, directly or indirectly, more than 25% of its voting securities and would be an "affiliate" of a portfolio company if we owned, directly or indirectly, five percent or more of its voting securities.
-As of June 30, 2023, we do not have any portfolio companies that we are deemed to "control," as defined in the 1940 Act.
-As of June 30, 2023, we were an "affiliated person", as defined in the 1940 Act, of no portfolio companies.
+As of September 30, 2023, we do not have any portfolio companies that we are deemed to "control," as defined in the 1940 Act.
+As of September 30, 2023, we were an "affiliated person", as defined in the 1940 Act, of no portfolio companies.
 The loans in our current portfolio were either originated or purchased in the secondary market by Golub Capital and its affiliates.